-With its many totem poles and significant Aboriginal sites, New Hazelton and the surrounding Hazeltons area is a fabulous place to view and learn about local First Nations culture.
+With its many totem poles and significant Aboriginal sites, the Hazeltons are a fabulous place to view and learn about local First Nations culture.

 The area's people, including the Wet'suwet'en and Gitxsan, have made a huge effort and continue to preserve and honour their language, culture, arts, and traditional beliefs.